lukewilliamboswell/basic-ssg/README.md

 Ensure you have [installed the roc cli](https://www.roc-lang.org/install) and [installed cargo](https://doc.rust-lang.org/cargo/getting-started/installation.html).

-Use the latest [release](https://github.com/lukewilliamboswell/basic-ssg/releases) of this platform by replacing the plaform URL in the header.
+Use the latest [release](https://github.com/lukewilliamboswell/basic-ssg/releases) of this platform by replacing the URL in the header.

 ```roc
 app "example"